Education Materials

 Measure water quality

 We have various equipment to help you learn more about your favorite water body.
 We also have hip boots and safety goggles available for use.
-Additional information and resources on citizen water monitoring can be found at Water Action Volunteer WAV monitoring
+Additional information and resources on citizen water monitoring can be found at Water Action Volunteer WAV monitoring.

 Water Chemical/Physical Testing Equipment